 Is Stovetop Banana Oatmeal Healthy?

 Yes!
 Hot oatmeal is a great breakfast to start your morning.
-(Read more about healthy oatmeal breakfasts here.)
 Packed with fiber, protein, and flavor, stovetop banana almond oatmeal will keep you satisfied and energized throughout your morning.
 This recipe features oats, milk, banana, and almonds.

-Oats are whole grains, making them rich in disease-fighting phytochemicals and antioxidants, vitamins, and minerals.
-Any variety of oats are a good source of fiber and complex carbohydrates.
+Oats of any variety are a good source of fiber and complex carbohydrates.
 Fiber is important for digestion, satiety, stable blood sugar, good cholesterol, and healthy gut bacteria.
 Carbohydrates are important for energy and focus.
-(1, 2)

 Milk or Milk Alternative